AOSSIE-Org/Agora-Web/docs/GSoC/2018/Abanda.md

 * [Scala](https://www.scala-lang.org/) - Language which is used to write the server site.
 * [MongoDB](https://docs.mongodb.com/) – Database used for the project.
 * [Silhouette Documentation](https://www.silhouette.rocks/docs) - Handle the user authentication and authorization for the project.
-* [ReactiveMongo](http://reactivemongo.org/) - Used to connect with the MongoDB
+* [Play2-ReactiveMongoDB](http://reactivemongo.org/releases/0.1x/documentation/tutorial/play.html) - Used to connect with the MongoDB
 * [specs2](https://github.com/etorreborre/specs2) - Used to unit tests.

-We started the Google summer of code by defining all backend specifcations as [swagger](https://github.com/swagger-api/swagger-play) specs.
-Configured the project using play framework 2.6 seeds and intergrated swagger UI then deploying it in the cloud.
+We started the Google summer of code by defining all backend specifications as [Swagger Play](https://github.com/swagger-api/swagger-play) specs.
+Configured the project using play framework 2.6 seeds and integrated swagger UI then deploying it in the cloud.
 We used Heroku as the Cloud option.
 We have made available the prototype user interfaces in the Heroku cloud.
 After that, we have started to work with abstract schema of the models and create controllers to handle actions on those models.
 Then we started to work with the user authentication part.
 We use silhouette as our authentication library.
 After that we spent time to configure the Silhouette module and created email based signup and signin endpoints after which we worked on authentication with social providers still using silhouette.
-Finally we have built JWT token based authentication and authorization system fot OAuth2 and email based login.
+Finally we have built JWT token based authentication and authorization system for OAuth2 and email based login.
 Apart from that we created endpoints for user to logout, update their account and change their password.

 After that we started working on the election services and models.Then we searched a cloud solution for MongoDB.
 We use Mlab as our cloud database and found it to be great for development.
-We used [reactivemongo](http://reactivemongo.org) to connect to mongoDB inorder store and get our eection and user data.
+We used [Play2-ReactiveMongoDB](http://reactivemongo.org/releases/0.1x/documentation/tutorial/play.html) to connect to mongoDB in order to store and get our election and user data.
 After which we created controllers and endpoints to create, edit, delete and get election data.

 After which we created endpoints to verify voters identity and for voters to vote for elections.
 We have used the [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) (Advanced encryption standard) for creating the `passcode` for the voter.
 We used [Play-Mailer](https://github.com/playframework/play-mailer) with Sendgrid to send the emails to voters.
 Then we started to implement the vote counting function using [Agora](https://gitlab.com/aossie/Agora) library and saved the data into the database.

-We created resuts endpoints to serve the results for finished elections or elections that have support for realtime results.
+We created results endpoints to serve the results for finished elections or elections that have support for real-time results.
 All these endpoints are available at the [demo](https://agora-backend.herokuapp.com) with basic swagger documentation describing each endpoints.
-I dicussed a lot with my mentors on each step that was to be taken and they have always helped me with valuable guidance on what is needed.Though the API supports various features I can't really say it is production ready since we have to test it with real users and observe how it responds.
-We worked on the API documentation as we were building the API due to swagger intergration.
-So each new enpoint that was created was accompanied with its documentation, we have many things to improve in documentation and also in the Agora API.
+I discussed a lot with my mentors on each step that was to be taken and they have always helped me with valuable guidance on what is needed.Though the API supports various features I can't really say it is production ready since we have to test it with real users and observe how it responds.
+We worked on the API documentation as we were building the API due to swagger integration.
+So each new endpoint that was created was accompanied with its documentation, we have many things to improve in documentation and also in the Agora API.

 I would like to thank every AOSSIE member, especially my mentors, Thuvarakan Tharmarajasingam, Bruno Woltzenlogel Paleo and Ezequiel Postan for being so nice and helpful.
 I have learnt a lot in the past 3 months and it has been a great experience to be a part of this wonderful community.

 ### Merge Requests
 1. [ Merge request !1](https://gitlab.com/aossie/Agora-Web/merge_requests/34) - Upgraded to play 2.6.12 and added swagger specs: - status *Merged*
-    * Upgraded old play framework app fom version 2.5 to 2.6.
+    * Upgraded old play framework app from version 2.5 to 2.6.
     * Integrated swagger  UI
-    * Implemented email base signup and signin endpoints
+    * Implemented email base signup and sign in endpoints

 2. [Merge request !2](https://gitlab.com/aossie/Agora-Web/merge_requests/35) - Imported models from old codebase and made the required changes.: - status *Merged*
     *  Imported required models and services from old code base and added some too